agt-the-walker/chess-utils/README.md

 # Usage

-    $ vim ~/.netrc  # adapt accordingly
-    machine omegachess.ru login <your login on http://omegachess.ru/>
+Please run the following command the first time:

+    # replace "Agt" below by your http://omegachess.ru/ login
+    $ echo 'machine omegachess.ru login Agt' >>~/.netrc

+Then:

     $ ./omegachess-pending
-    2  # it's your move in two games
+    2  # i.e. it's your move in two games